Clinical Practice in Exercise Physiology 2 (9382.2)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-UC Student Clinical Exercise Physiology Placement Handbook (2021)
+UC Student and Supervisor Clinical Exercise Physiology Placement Handbook (2022)

 Site-specific placement modules or pre-requisite readings